klum-dsl/klum-ast/wiki/Usage.md

 </dependencies>
 ```

-Of course you need to setup compilation for Groovy and the Groovy dependency as well (for example using the GMavenPlus
+Of course, you need to set up compilation for Groovy and the Groovy dependency as well (for example using the GMavenPlus
 plugin).
 See the example projects for a more detailed setup.